Access the “Market Depth” module on the left side toolbar of your desktop platform and on the top toolbar by clicking “Quotes” → “Market Depth”:

 - Market order: just click on “Sell” or “Buy” buttons.

 - Limit order: click on the “Market Depth” cell with the desired price.
-You will see the confirmation and cancellation icons, as well as the quantity of the order.
-If everything is fine, click on the green check sign to place the order.
+You will see the word 'Limit'.
+If everything is fine, click on the word to place the order.

 - Take Profit or Stop Loss: just fill in the desired parameters in the trade panel before placing the order.